 When it was at its introductory stage, the official representatives had stated that medical records going digital and becoming electronic health records (EHRs) would change the healthcare system of the US entirely.
 They said that EHRs would be the future of the healthcare industry as they will be safe, inexpensive, and easy to use, with a focus on the importance of patient identification.
 They were leaving conventional paper records in the dust.
-They were right- partially.
+They were right – partially.
 EHRs did change the healthcare industry as we know it, it did prove to be the future, and it did make paper records obsolete, only not in the way everyone thought it would.
-Almost a decade later, EHRs have created abundant problems in the healthcare industry- for patients, health systems, insurance providers, and everyone else involved with it.
+Almost a decade later, issues like human errors have caused problems within EHRs – for patients, health systems, insurance providers, and everyone else involved with it.
 Moreover, the biggest challenge it caused is patient misidentification, which is a multibillion-dollar burning issue, and presently, everyone is clamoring for a viable solution for the errors caused by EHRs.

 These are some findings by a study which highlights some of the biggest problems of patient misidentifications via EHRs.